pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Additionally, the class :class:`~eventsourcing.dcb.domain.InitialDecision` can be used to represent the first decision in a modelled set of decisions that have serial order (a sequence).
-It extends :class:`~eventsourcing.dcb.domain.Decision` with an "originator topic" type hint that may be implemented to represent the type thing to which the sequence belongs.
+It extends :class:`~eventsourcing.dcb.domain.Decision` with an "originator topic" type hint that may be implemented to represent the type of thing to which the sequence belongs.
 All the members of such a sequence of decisions are likely each to be tagged with a common tag, and perhaps also other tags for cross-cutting decisions or other classifications.
 The common tag in this case is likely to represent the continuity ID of the thing to which the whole sequence belongs.